 JWST ETC MSA Aperture Photometry Strategy

-The NIRSpec MOS Verification Imaging mode is the ETC equivalent of the VERIFY_ONLY target acquisition option in the JWST Astronomer's Proposal Tool (APT).
 This is an imaging mode that allows aperture photometry through the ALLOPEN MSA configuration after the science observations are executed and uses the target acquisition filter set.
-It is designed to allow the target to be offset within the source shutter and perform aperture photometry including signal from all open shutters and excluding the signal blocked by the MSA bars.
-A detector readout pattern is selected from among those available to target acquisition mode.
+It is designed to allow the target to be offset within the source shutter, then perform aperture photometry to include signal from all open shutters and to exclude the signal blocked by the MSA bars.
+A detector readout pattern is selected from among those available for the target acquisition mode.
 An exposure time is specified through the number of Groups per integration, which allows for only a single-ramp observation.

-- Source offset from shutter center – The extraction region may be specified by providing the X- and Y-offset from the shutter center.
+- Source offset from shutter center: The extraction region may be specified by providing the X- and Y-offset from the shutter center.
 This moves the selected source off the shutter center.
 Throughput is dependent on the exact location in the shutter and will affect the signal.
-The number of "fractional shutters" that an X- or Y-offset corresponds to is reported below each input box.
-Note that "1.00 fractional shutters" equates to one shutter half-width or half-height; the source is now on the edge of the shutter.
-Equivalently, "2.00 fractional shutters" equates to a full shutter width or height; the source is now in the center of an adjacent shutter.
+The number of shutters that an X- or Y-offset corresponds to is reported below each input box.
+A value of 0.50 shutter widths or heights places the source on the edge of the shutter.
+Equivalently, a value of 1.00 equates to a full shutter width or height; the source is now in the center of an adjacent shutter.